Wentril/kubernetes_workshop/course.md

 Instead of writing, managing, and applying dozens of YAML files for a single application (e.g., a web app, database, and cache), Helm allows you to define, install, and upgrade that entire application with a single command.

-Additionally with the possibility to use templating, you can create reusable charts that can be customized for different environments or configurations.
+Additionally, with the possibility to use templating, you can create reusable charts that can be customized for different environments or configurations.

 ### Using Helm